I’m an IT specialist by day and musician, husband, father and charity trustee (not necessarily in that order) by night / weekend.

 Out of working hours, I’m married to sock knitter extraordinaire Wool4brains and have a fantastic euphonium player BrassedoffDan for a son.
 I also conduct one brass band – Woodhouse Prize Band and play for another: Chapeltown.
 All three family blogs are hosted on the soggy end of a broadband fibre connection somewhere south of Sheffield.

 I’m quite a versatile musician; I have played or currently play cornet, piano, violin and recorder and have passed either Trinity or ABRSM exams in all of them.
 Recent highlights include ABRSM Grade 6 distinction piano and Trinity Grade 6 distinction Bb cornet.
+I’m currently working on Grade7 piano with help from my excellent piano teacher.

 All in all, it’s a pretty busy life.